RITES reports 30% fall in Q3 net profit

-New Delhi, Feb 10 (IANS) Railway engineering consultancy company RITES on Wednesday reported a nearly 30 per cent fall in its consolidated net profit for the quarter ended December at Rs 105.31 crore.
+New Delhi: Railway engineering consultancy company RITES on Wednesday reported a nearly 30 per cent fall in its consolidated net profit for the quarter ended December at Rs 105.31 crore.

 During the same quarter of the last fiscal, the company had reported a consolidated net profit of Rs 150.05 crore.